smcmurray/kata/README.md

 Yield block allow Template blocks to be extended by yielding to the template that invoked them.

 * `expression` - A Javascript expression that will evaluate to the name of a child template within the Invoke block that invoked this template.
-* `body` - The body of the block contains the content you wish to render.
-It can contain all the blocks types except Else blocks (which can only be included in conditional blocks).
+* `body` - The body of the block contains the fallback content you wish to render.
+The contents of a yield block are only rendered if a matching extension template was not found in the Invoke block that invoked the parent Template block.
+A Yield block can contain all the block types except Else blocks (which can only be included in conditional blocks).
 It can also contain any non-block content you wish to render.

 ### <a name="Include"></a> Include block {{+alias(expression)[+]}}